 From the exhilarating whitewater opening to the satisfying ending, Scott Graham’s latest outing in his National Park Mystery series, Canyonlands Carnage, is a confluence of thrills, history, and mystery as twisty as the Colorado River.

 — Micki Browning, Agatha Award finalist and author of Shadow Ridge

 Canyon Sacrifice, book one in the National Park Mystery Series, released in 2014, is set in Grand Canyon National Park.
 When his new stepdaughter is kidnapped during a visit to the Grand Canyon, Chuck faces up to his secret past and his unfamiliar family-man role as he confronts every parent’s worst nightmare—that of a missing child.

 A terrific debut novel.

 — C.J.
-Box, No. 1 New York Times bestselling author of Long Range: A Joe Pickett Mystery
+Box, No. 1 New York Times bestselling author of the Joe Pickett Mystery Series

 Graham has created a beautifully balanced book, incorporating intense action scenes, depth of

 characterization, realistic landscapes, and historical perspective.